 Estimated Reading Time: 7 Minutes

-You have decided to move to Costa Rica and live that dream you have had for so long.
-You see yourself sitting on the covered terrace of your incredible new residence, sharing delicious piña coladas and bocas with your great company, as you enjoy the loveliness of nature or an ocean view.
+So you see yourself sitting on the covered terrace of your incredible new residence, sharing delicious piña coladas and boquitas (snacks) with your friends while enjoying nature or an incredible ocean view?
 Or have a great cup of Costa Rican coffee on your terrace!

-I’ll describe four dreams that were shattered because someone didn’t follow the rules of common sense: Don’t run before you can walk.
-Use your head.
-Don’t let anyone talk you into things you had not planned.
-Stay on track.
-And, Do the research!
+I’ll describe four shattered dreams because someone didn’t follow the rules of common sense.
 The following stories of dreams gone bad are real ones.
 The first one is my own dad’s, in 1979 – 1980.

 Buying a Business

-Before we moved to Costa Rica with the whole family, my parents made a two-week due diligence/vacation trip to Costa Rica with plans of retirement.
-Sitting on the terrace at the Gran Hotel Costa Rica, enjoying a coffee, they met a gringo, a very nice and amicable person.
-He was the owner of a spice and tea company and looking for a partner to grow his business.
-My parent’s dream was to have a successful business without hard work and enjoy retirement, and the man’s offer fitted their plans exactly.
+Before we moved to Costa Rica with the whole family, my parents made a two-week due diligence/vacation trip with retirement plans.
+Sitting on the terrace at the Gran Hotel Costa Rica, enjoying a coffee, they met this very nice and amicable gringo.
+He owned a spice and tea company and sought a partner to grow his business.

-Arriving back home, without doing any further research, my dad wired his new partner $30,000 to invest in the business.
-Six months later they arrived in Costa Rica to discover that all the money had been spent; my father’s new partner had put a new roof on his house and bought a new Harley Davidson.
+Arriving back home, without further research, my dad wired his new partner $30,000 to invest in the business in July 1979.
+Six months later, they arrived in Costa Rica to discover that all the money had been spent; my father’s partner had put a new roof on his house and bought a new Harley Davidson.

 Three years later, after trying hard to get the business going and to get along with his partner, my dad decided to walk away from his investment.
-Three years after that, their dream totally shattered, they moved to the Canary Islands without much of their savings.
+Their dream was shattered three years later, and they moved to the Canary Islands without much of their savings.

 Starting a Business

-At about the same time our parents had moved to Costa Rica, my brother and I, 23 and 25 years old at the time, had decided we wanted to make the move with our parents.
-We both had pretty good jobs in Holland, but we didn’t have a clue what to do to earn a living in Costa Rica.
-We didn’t have much savings so, we put together a list of ten possible businesses we thought would be good.
+My brother and I, 23 and 25 years old, decided to move to Costa Rica with our parents.
+We both had pretty good jobs in Holland but didn’t know what to do to earn a living in Costa Rica.
+We didn’t have much savings, so we compiled a list of ten possible businesses we thought would be good.
 It took us a while to make a list of options to give to our parents when they made this scouting trip.
 We had never been to this faraway country, and there was no internet to do any research.
-One of the businesses was a window cleaning company, and my parents thought it was a great idea because there were windows everywhere.
+One of the businesses was a window cleaning company.
+Our parents thought it was a great idea because there were windows everywhere.

 Our dream, just like our parents, was to have a successful business and a bright future in our new home country.
-Before leaving, and without any further research, we went into a three-month training period with a friend’s window cleaning company.
-Upon completion, we filled a shipping container with window cleaning equipment and sent it off to our new country.
+Before leaving, and without further research, we underwent a three-month training period with a friend’s window cleaning company.
+Upon completion, we filled a shipping container with window cleaning equipment and sent it off to our new home country.

-Arriving in Costa Rica, without speaking a word of Spanish, we tried to convince the Tico business and building owners that they needed to clean their windows at least once a month.
-Ticos, however, were not interested in having clean windows.
-In short, after five years of hard work we lost our investment.
+To make a long story short, after five years of hard work, we lost our investment.
 Believe me, we tried real hard!
-But, in the process, we gained other important lessons: do your homework before you start a business and, if you don’t speak the language, prepare well before you make the jump into owning a business in Costa Rica.
+But, in the process, we gained other important lessons: do your homework before you start a business.
+If you don’t speak the language, prepare well before you start owning a Costa Rica business.

 House in Limonal

-Some five years ago a couple called me; they were desperate to sell their home.
-They had fallen in love with, and purchased, a 27-acre parcel of land in Limonal, near Guayabo, a small town of 3,500 souls at the foot of the Miravalles volcano.
+In 2016, a Dutch couple called me, desperate to sell their home.
+They had fallen in love with a property and purchased this 27-acre parcel of land in Limonal, near Guayabo.
+This small town has 3,500 souls at the foot of the Miravalles volcano in Guanacaste.

-When they called me they had ended up pretty much hating Costa Rica.
-“Please help us sell this property, we’re only asking $650,000!”
+When they called me, they pretty much hated Costa Rica and wanted out.
+“Please help us sell this property; we only ask $650,000!”

 My friend Memo

-Memo, Willem in Dutch or Bill in English, was a divorced, ex-KLM airline manager, who retired to Costa Rica at age 65.
+Memo, Willem in Dutch, was a divorced, ex-KLM airline manager who moved to Costa Rica at age 65, when he retired.
 He soon fell in love with a Tica and, at her urging, without further research into her history, married her.
-His dream was to be happily married and enjoying his retirement.
-Sadly, the Tica was greedy and hired two teenagers to kill him so she could inherit his estate sooner.
+His dream was to be happily married and enjoy his retirement.
+Sadly, his Tica was greedy and hired two teenagers to kill him so she could inherit his estate.

 The investigations took over a year, and in the end, the wife was sentenced to 25 years in prison.
-The house, which was owned by Memo’s nephew, had been taken over by Nicaraguans who run it as a boarding house for their compatriots.
+The house, owned by Memo’s nephew, had been taken over by Nicaraguans who now run it as a boarding house for their compatriots.
 Unfortunately, the nephew passed away before he could recover the house.
-The woman was released a couple of years ago.
+The Widow was released a couple of years ago.
 Memo didn’t enjoy his retirement for long.

 Don’t let these stories deter you from your dream.
-Well over 60,000 expats from all over the world are happily living their dream here in Costa Rica, and that number gets larger every year.
-There are retired, successful business owners, people working for others, or remotely from their tropical homes.
-There are also many, many retirees simply enjoying their lives in paradise.
+Over 120,000 expats are happily living their dream here in Costa Rica, and that number gets larger every year.
+There are retired, successful business owners and people working as employees or remotely.

 After 30 years in real estate in this beautiful country, I can tell hundreds of stories like this.
-I used these because they are examples of decisions that were big mistakes; a senseless waste of happiness, money, and life.
-And they all occurred because the people involved ignored the basic rules: Do the research.
-Don’t run before you can walk.
-Use your head.
-Don’t let anyone talk you into things you had not planned.
-Stay on track.
+I used these because they are examples of big mistakes.
+They were a senseless waste of happiness, money, and life.
+And they all occurred because the people involved ignored the basic rules:

 This article, by Ivo Henfling, was edited by Allen Dickinson and then published in the September/October 2020 edition of El Residente.